skyhitblog/skyhitblog.github.io/index.md

 ---
 # I'm a dreamer.

 Yep, I love dreaming.
-I do that a lot.
+I do that a lot, not during sleep though.
 I'm a day dreamer actually. &#x1f603;
  As much as that, I love working on new ideas and trying out new things.

 I've experience as a Webmaster, Content Writer and Digital Marketer (SEO, SMO) and have worked with several companies, like [Bitdefender](http://bitdefender.co.uk/), [Amasty](http://amasty.com/) and [Imonomy](http://imonomy.com/).